Koolachoo/HW-User-Directory/README.md

 ## Steps

-* The user is presented with
+* The user is presented with a table of randomized users, with email and city they reside in
 * It will then get added to the burger list in the middle of the page.
     * This burger will have the option of "Eat Me!" next to it.
 Which clicked on will move it to the eaten burgers section on the right side of the page.
 * The app stores all the burgers in the database whether they have been eaten or not.